Pshaw397/CC_AWS/README.md

 16. Finish instance creation

 ## Starting the node application with your EC2 Instance
-1. After creating your EC2 instance, copy the app folder to the virtual machine, to do this use: `scp -i devop_bootcamp.pem -r [app location path] ubuntu@[remote client]:[remote location path]` This will copy the files over, make sure to be in your ssh folder when you run this.
+1. After creating your EC2 instance, copy the app folder to the virtual machine, to do this use: `scp -i [.pem file] -r [app location path] ubuntu@[remote client]:[remote location path]` This will copy the files over, make sure to be in your ssh folder when you run this.
 2. Run a provision file containing the commands required to install nodejs, this will contain the following commands:
 ```
 sudo apt-get update -y